-It is our declared goal to ensure product safety and consumer safety for all of our product groups and to go beyond legal requirements.
+It is our declared goal to ensure product and consumer safety for each one of our product groups and to go beyond legal requirements.

 The fashion industry is the second most polluting industry, just behind oil.
 25 % of the world’s chemicals are used for fashion production.
-We are working to meet this challenge which is why there is a clear strategy for the management of chemicals at VAUDE.
+We are working to meet this challenge which is why we have a clear strategy for the management of chemicals at VAUDE.

 Making your products and production processes as free of pollutants as possible is like climbing a mountain.
 The goal is clearly in sight, but you first have to build up your stamina, find your climbing team, divide the route into achievable stages and, if necessary, react to external influences such as the weather.
 That's how it’s been as we’ve followed the route toward Detox.
 The bluesign system partnership in 2001 was an important milestone, as well as projects and successes such as the PFC-free Apparel Collection 2018.
 All this started long before our Greenpeace Detox Commitment and will continue to challenge us again and again.